nadnad250/test/README.md

 This repository demonstrates a simple NinjaTrader **scalping** strategy implemented in `MyCustomStrategy.cs`.
-The strategy combines a Delta calculation, a Z-Score over a configurable window and a 20-period simple moving average.
+The strategy combines a Delta calculation, a Z-Score over a configurable window and a simple moving average.
+All of the key settings can be adjusted from the NinjaTrader UI.

 ### Usage